Editor’s Note: Why stop at 10? This post was edited May 2019 to add 10 more free fonts to the list!

 Great t-shirt design can accomplish a lot of things.
 Ideally, your t-shirt should represent your brand well, look fantastic, and clearly communicate a message that makes the wearer proud.
 When aiming to create a t-shirt design with all of these elements, there is perhaps nothing more important than choosing the perfect typeface(s).
-Check out our guide to effectively using fonts in your t-shirt designs, plus 10 free font downloads.
+Check out our guide to effectively using fonts in your t-shirt designs, plus 10 free t-shirt font downloads.

 Unless your around fonts a lot, spending time sifting through all of them to find the right one can be tedious and monotonous.
 However, it’s absolutely worth it to do, because even the most subtle differences in font can make a world’s difference.